Since 2017

 Step 24

-25. Repeat for second layer (stack on top of first).
+25. Repeat for the second layer.

 Step 25